Ordisoftware/Hebrew-Calendar/README.md

 - Moved day of shabat selection to the generation tab of the preferences form.
 - Improved web links menus to display those in the current language to the top.
 - The monthly view shows sun times instead of moon when using sun omer.
+- Fixed some check boxes in celebrations and new moons boards.
-- Fix printing to remove all special boxes.
+- Fixed printing to remove all special boxes.
 - Some fixes and improvements.
 - Optimized code.
 - Updated web links.